Skip to Content

 ginger cat rubs face on seat

-Cats will often rub themselves up on newcomers to their home.
-When they do this they are looking to gather information about the scent of this new person and also to see if they can smell other cats on the newcomer.
-It is part of them assessing if that newcomer is any kind of threat to them.
+When they do this, they are looking to gather information about this new person’s scent and see if they can smell other cats on the newcomer.
+It’s part of them assessing if that newcomer is any kind of threat to them.

 The cat rubs the girl's hand on the street .